ukan-computational-acoustics/ca-knowledgebase/tutorials/bem/BEM_in_words.md

 Collocation has the practical advantage over Galerkin (which will be summarised next) because there are only single integrals.
 However, there are few theoretical guarantees about the above linear system being well-conditioned, or even solvable, and little is known about the _best_ way to choose $x_m$.
 Here's a summary of what is known:

 * Taking more collocation points than basis functions is known as _oversampling_.
 By doing this, and reformulating as a least-squares problem, one can often overcome the instabilities associated with collocation.
-* Another technique is to supplement the linear system with some collocation points _inside_ of $\Omega$ satisfying a different equation, which follows from (1), noting that $u=0$ in $\Omega$.
+* Another technique is to supplement the linear system with some collocation points _inside_ of $\Omega$ satisfying a different equation, which follows from {eq}`eq-rep-formula`, noting that $u=0$ in $\Omega$.
 There are known as CHIEF points.
 * When $\phi_n$ are piecewise linear functions, e.g. hat functions, choosing collocation points as the midpoints of $\mathrm{supp}\phi_n$ is actually a bad idea, and can lead to the linear system being unsolvable.

 ### Galerkin BEM

-The idea behind Galerkin BEM is similar to Galerkin FEM, we force (2) to hold when integrate against each of our basis functions
+The idea behind Galerkin BEM is similar to Galerkin FEM, we force {eq}`eq-bie` to hold when integrate against each of our basis functions

 $$
 \sum_{n=1}^Nc_n\left<(\chi\mathcal{I}+\mathcal{K})\phi_n,\phi_m\right> = \left<f,\phi_m\right>,\quad\text{for }m=1,\ldots,N,